 Who We Are

-COVID-19 Updates: Get the latest information for UVic applicants and admitted students affected by COVID-19.
+COVID-19 Updates: Get the latest updates and information on UVic’s response to COVID-19.

 The University of Victoria offers Canada’s most extraordinary environment for discovery and innovation.
 Located on the tip of an island on the edge of a continent, it is consistently ranked in the top three Canadian comprehensive universities.